 Evan Rachel wood had also returned to television.
 She had played the supporting role of Queen Sophie-Anne on ‘True Blood’ from 2009 to 2011.
 Wood had also played Kate Winslet’s character’s daughter in the HBO miniseries ‘Mildred Pierce’ (2011).
 For her that works, she was nominated for the Golden Globe and Emmy Award for Best Supporting Actress.

-In 2016, Wood played the sentient android Dolores Abernathy in the HBO series ‘Westworld.’
-Wood won a ‘Critics’ Choice Award’ and earned a ‘Golden Globe Award’ and ‘Emmy Award nominations’ for her work.
+In 2016, Wood played the sentient android Dolores Abernathy in the HBO series ‘Westworld’ because of which Wood won a ‘Critics’ Choice Award’ and earned a ‘Golden Globe Award’ and ‘Emmy Award nominations’ for her work.

 Early life and family